Opserva-io/auth-rs/docs/CONFIGURATION.md

 ## Docker

-The `auth-rs` service can be run using Docker.
+The `auth-rs` service can be executed using Docker.
 The `Dockerfile` is located in the root of the repository.
 You can add environment variables when running the container using the `-e` flag.

 An example of running the container using Docker: